 "Space is limited in New York City and where sightlines and permitting allow, you are likely to find a penthouse," Franklin adds.
 "That said, not all are created equally.
 It’s clear when corners have been cut.
 Timeless, quality properties are built to endure and glamorous options have unique appeal."

 Are there any neighborhoods in NYC where you’re more likely to find them?

 Both sources say that most neighborhoods where views are possible will have penthouses.
 "Historically, the Upper East Side and the Upper West Side in particular are known for stunning penthouse homes that sometimes do not change hands for decades.
 Many offer sweeping views of our city’s crown jewel, Central Park," Franklin says.

 A search on StreetEasy turns up about 750 penthouse listings across the five boroughs, with around 150 in Brooklyn and over 550 in Manhattan—mostly in Midtown and Downtown.

 How much more expensive are they typically?

-It varies from building to building, obviously, but penthouse apartments usually cost an average of 5 to 10 percent more than other units in the same building, says Jonathan Miller, president of the appraisal firm Miller Samuel.
+It varies from building to building, obviously, but penthouse apartments usually cost an average of 10 to 20 percent more than other units in the same building, says Jonathan Miller, president and CEO of the appraisal firm Miller Samuel.